 Note the Command Benefits, that the smaller, simpler Detachment (which need only be 1 Troop and 1 HQ) grants no Benefits, while the larger, more complex one below will be the majority of an Army, but grants 9 Command Points.

-Some Special Characters are also famed for being expert tacticians and leaders, and these Characters grant additional Strategem points as a benefit of fielding them
+Some Special Characters are also famed for being expert tacticians and leaders, and these Characters grant additional Stratagem points as a benefit of fielding them, Bjorn the Fell-Handed being the highlighted one.

 Here's the first basic table we've seen: